twpars/eloquent-taggable/README.md

 }
 ```

-You can use also listen for the `Cviebrock\EloquentTaggable\Events\ModelUntagged` event
+You can use also listen for the `Twpars\EloquentTaggable\Events\ModelUntagged` event
 which is fired when a tag is removed.